 One of the first challenges potential home buyers face is financing their home purchase.
 A home is the most expensive purchase most people make, and funding those purchases raises several legal issues.
 Below you will find information about home loan options, qualifying for a mortgage, borrowers' rights, fair lending, and other related matters.
 You will also find information about how to borrow against the equity in your home through structures such as home equity loans and reverse mortgages, which are legally similar to mortgages.

 The articles and resources in this section will help you prepare for the mortgage application process.

 How to Determine What You Can Afford

-The vast majority of home buyers don't pay all at once, but take out a mortgage loan and make monthly payments for up to 30 years.
-Your options are determined largely by what kind of loan you can get, how much cash you have for a downpayment, and how much of a monthly loan payment you can afford.
-Prospective homeowners also have to factor in the costs of home ownership, including maintenance, property taxes, and emergencies.
+The vast majority of home buyers don't pay all at once but rather take out a mortgage loan, making monthly payments for up to 30 years.
+Your options are determined largely by what kind of loan you can get, how much cash you have for a down payment, and how much of a monthly loan payment you can afford.
+Prospective homeowners also have to factor in the costs of home ownership, which includes maintenance, property taxes, and emergencies.

 Getting Preapproved for a Mortgage

 Perhaps the most important piece of information used by lenders to determine your creditworthiness is your FICO credit score, which is provided by Equifax, Experian, and TransUnion.
 Generally, those with a higher credit score are most likely to get larger loans with lower rates.
 Make sure you check your credit score and correct any errors that may be present before you talk to a lender.
 Lenders also consider borrowers' monthly income, how long they have held their job, and where they would like to purchase.